 How does Allison Transmission's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Allison Transmission's score of 22 is higher than 59% of the industry.
+Allison Transmission's score of 22 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents